corespring/corespring-components/docs/index.md

   * render is a angular directive for the player
   * config is a angular directive to be used in the visual editor
-  * server/index.js is a commonJs module used for calculating the result of an interaction all part are embedded in a commonJs kind of module (exports) Still all components are loaded into the same angular application, so it is important to properly namespace the directives and the css properties
+  * server/index.js is a commonJs module used for calculating the result of an interaction
+  * all three parts are commonJs modules, which explicitely export their contents.
+Still all components are loaded into the same angular application.
+Therefore it is important to properly namespace the directives and the css properties
   * name of directive is created dynamically from the directory and file name /components/corespring/match/config.js => corespringMatchConfig angular directive /components/corespring/match/render.js => corespringMatchRender angular directive